go-micro/cli/README.md

 if it implements the health protocol.

-By passing the `--health` flag the gRPC protocol will be implemented, and if kubernetes manifests are generated through any of the flags, it will add probes to the deployment manifest.
+By passing the `--health` flag the gRPC protocol will be implemented, and if Kubernetes manifests are generated through any of the flags, it will add probes to the deployment manifest.

 To use this feature, the `GRPCContainerProbe` feature gate needs to be enabled